Sudanese anti-coup protesters barricade streets

 “No, no, to military rule,” protesters carrying Sudanese flags chanted as they marched around the capital and other cities, as forces fired tear gas to break them up.

-More than 100 people were also wounded on Saturday, some suffering breathing difficulties from tear gas, the independent Central Committee of Sudan’s Doctors said.
+Sudan had been ruled since August 2019 by a joint civilian-military council as part of the now derailed transition to full civilian rule.

-Sudan had been ruled since August 2019 by a joint civilian-military council, alongside Prime Minister Abdalla Hamdok’s government, as part of the now derailed transition to full civilian rule.
+After leading the coup, Burhan promised that a “new civilian” government would be formed.

-Hamdok and other top leaders have been under military guard since then, either in detention or effective house arrest.
+On Sunday, demonstrators who had blocked the eastern trade hub of Port Sudan since mid-September in protest against Hamdok’s government said they would lift the blockade.

 US President Joe Biden has called the coup a “grave setback”, while the African Union has suspended Sudan’s membership for the “unconstitutional” takeover.